-S Amdt 4817 - Iraq Provisions Including a Troop Withdrawal - Key Vote
+S Amdt 4817 - Funding for Operations in Iraq and Afghanistan with Provisions Regarding Conduct and Congressional Oversight - Key Vote

 National Key Votes